 Archives & Special Collections

-Worcester Polytechnic Institute's Archives and Special Collections Department collects, houses, and preserves artifacts and historical records that chronicle the University's history since its establishment in 1865, as well as manuscripts, rare books, art, and other collections.
+Worcester Polytechnic Institute's Curation, Preservation, and Archives department collects, houses, and preserves artifacts and historical records that chronicle the University's history since its establishment in 1865, as well as manuscripts, rare books, art, and other collections.

 The University Archives' holdings include early school records, academic and administrative departments' records, student and alumni organization records, and the papers of past WPI presidents.
 Also among the holdings: Yearbooks, school newspapers, alumni publications, photographs, and WPI memorabilia.